Elderly Driver Hits Cycling Children In France, 7 Hospitalised - UrduPoint

 La Rochelle, (APP - UrduPoint / Pakistan Point News - 5th Jun, 2024) An 83-year-old driver struck a group of cycling children in western France on Wednesday, injuring seven, three of them seriously, officials said.

-The group of 12 children, aged 8 to 11, was heading from a leisure centre to a park on bicycles mid-morning when a woman driving a small hatchback hit them at a roundabout in the west coast city of La Rochelle, officials said.
+The group of 12 children, aged 8 to 11, was heading from a leisure centre to a park mid-morning when a woman driving a yellow hatchback hit them at a roundabout in the west coast city of La Rochelle, officials said.

 Seven children were hospitalised after the front-impact accident with the car.